mickmcc/node-caltime/README.md

 Method calculates the remainder(s) after subtracting one `DateSpan` from another.
 It returns an array containing one or two new `DateSpan` objects which represent the remainders.
-The array is empty if there was an exact overlap between the date-spans and there was no remainder.
+The array is empty if there is an exact overlap between the date-spans and there is no remainder.
 The method returns null if subtraction could not be performed because there wasn't sufficient overlap.